thazelart/terraform-validator/README.md

 :heavy_check_mark: ensure that blocks are in a wanted files (for example output blocks must be in `outputs.tf`)
 :heavy_check_mark: ensure that mandatory `.tf` files are present
 :heavy_check_mark: ensure that a terraform version has been set
-:x: ensure that the providers version has been set
+:heavy_check_mark: ensure that the providers version has been set
 :x: ensure `terraform fmt` is ok
 :x: ensure Readme was updated (if you are using [terraform-docs](https://github.com/segmentio/terraform-docs))